 In 2007, after eight years of depression, I decided to leave my marriage and move to my beloved city, San Francisco.
 I relinquished all my property and ran away with a single bag of belongings and one month’s rent.
 I lost everything, but felt I owned everything.
 A few months later, a new job and an art studio in Potrero Hill allowed me to continue painting.
 Amidst these new surroundings, I found my true self.
 I explored city life, making new friends, exploring neighborhoods like the Tenderloin, visiting homeless shelters, experiencing the darkest and deepest side of humanity.
 I painted a series of urban cityscapes.
 My color palette ranged from warm to colder and from broad to more selective hues.

 At a certain point, explicit narrative could no longer satisfy my creativity.
 I felt that objects, by themselves allowed a very limited expression.
-What about emotions like peace, joy, fear, grief?
+What about emotions like joy, fear and grief?
 I began the search for a new way to express these emotions.
 After many experiments I found that “less is more”.
 I translated complex thoughts into simple ones.
-Minimalism allowed more powerful expression.
-I painted the Time and Space and New Element series with this concept in mind.
-This series is about People making life choices ranging from large (school, job, marriage) to small (changes in daily routine).
-Different choices lead to a completely different life experience.
-As much as choice can be unpredictable, it’s exciting.
-We can’t change the past, we can’t predict the future; we can only control our choices in the moment.
+Abstraction allowed more powerful expression.